kakarda653/react-confirm-bootstrap/README.md

 #### buttonText: React.PropTypes.string
 Options text for the initial button.
 Is only used if children are not passed.

+#### cancelText: React.PropTypes.string
+Text for the cancel button in the modal.

 #### confirmText: React.PropTypes.string
 Text for the confirm button in the modal.